 Complications for Heart Patients

-While the outcomes may look or sound threatening for patients with pre-existing heart conditions, there are proven treatments available to combat the virus.
+Although the outcomes may look or sound threatening for patients with pre-existing heart conditions, there are proven treatments available to combat the virus.
 Some treatments for COVID-19 are still being researched, so it’s most important to focus on prevention.

 - Wash your hands frequently